 Working Papers

-Supply Network Fragility, Inventory Investment, and Corporate Liquidity, Job Market Paper, SSRN Link
+1. Supply Network Fragility, Inventory Investment, and Corporate Liquidity [SSRN Link]

 with Daria Davydova, Rüdiger Fahlenbrach, and René Stulz